 Note: The illustrations in this document might differ slightly from your hardware.

-Future releases of the Integrated System Management (ISM) firmware code will enable the system environmental monitor subsystem to send or forward alerts to IBM system management adapters using the ISM ports.
-Future releases of the Integrated System Management (ISM) firmware code will enable the system environmental monitor subsystem to communicate using a modem and the dedicated Serial C port.
+Future releases of the Integrated System Management (ISM) firmware code will enable the Integrated System Management processor to communicate using a modem and the dedicated Serial C port.

 Serial ports